A toxicologist explains the health risks of being exposed to wildfire smoke

 Something unusual happened this year in Idaho.
 Fire and health officials began issuing warnings about the health risks of wildfire smoke several weeks earlier than normal.
-With almost the entire U.S. West in drought, all signs pointed to a long, dangerous fire season ahead.
+With almost the entire U.S. west in drought, all signs pointed to a long, dangerous fire season ahead.

 Smoke is now turning the sky hazy across a large swath of the country as dozens of large fires burn, and a lot of people are wondering what’s in the air they’re breathing.